apple/foundationdb/design/flow_transport.md

 ### Changes to flow transport for Stable Endpoints
 ​
 1. Well known endpoints must never change (this just makes it official)
 2. The (initial) framing protocol must remain fixed.
 If we want to change the checksum, we can add a stable, well known endpoint that advertises what checksums are supported and use this to change the checksum after the connection has already been established.
+(Though we changed the checksum at least once since this was written, and did not do this.)
 3. Each endpoint can have a different compatibility policy: e.g. an endpoint can be marked as requiring at least `ProtocolVersion::withStableInterfaces()` like this:
 ​
 ```